maddalax/htmgo/htmgo-site/md/index.md

 Most web applications can be built with htmgo, including but not limited to:

-- Traditional business CRUD applications
+- traditional business CRUD applications
 - blogs
 - documentation sites
 - consumer facing websites